Record Expungement Lawyer in Miami, FL

 Under Florida’s expungement law, as long as you don’t have a previous conviction, you generally qualify for criminal record expungement in the following circumstances:

-- the prosecutor didn’t file charges in your case, and there was no criminal prosecution (“no action” or “no information”)
+- The prosecutor didn’t file charges in your case, and there was no criminal prosecution (“no action” or “no information”)

-- the prosecutor voluntarily dismissed the case after filing charges (“nolle pros”)
+- The prosecutor voluntarily dismissed the case after filing charges (“nolle pros”)

-- the judge dismissed the case
+- The judge dismissed the case

-- you were acquitted (found not guilty) of all charges
+- You were acquitted (found not guilty) of all charges

 Sealing